wix/Detox/docs/APIRef.DeviceObjectAPI.md

 ##### 1. `newInstance`—Launching a New Instance of the App

-Terminates the app and launch it again.
-If set to `false`, the simulator will try to bring app from background, if the app isn't running, it will launch a new instance.
-Default is `false`.
+Terminate the app and launch it again.

+If set to `false`, the device will try to resume the app (e.g. bring from foreground to background).
+If the app isn't running, **it will launch a new instance** nonetheless. **Default is `false`.**

 ```js
 await device.launchApp({newInstance: true});